-We are recruiting talented people to join us at Broad and MGH/Harvard!
+We are recruiting talented people to join us at Broad Institute and MGH/Harvard!

 Please see detailed information below.